jacobgil/pytorch-grad-cam/README.md

 ----------

-This uses Resnet50 from torchvision.
+This uses Resnet50, Vgg16, Vgg19 from torchvision.
 It will be downloaded when used for the first time.
 The code can be modified to work with any model.

 ----------

-Usage: `python gradcam.py --image-path <path_to_image>`
+Usage: `python gradcam.py --image-path <path_to_image> --model {resnet50, vgg16, vgg19}`

 To use with CUDA:
-`python gradcam.py --image-path <path_to_image> --use-cuda`
+`python gradcam.py --image-path <path_to_image> --model {resnet50, vgg16, vgg19} --use-cuda`